Eden4897/TsBotTemplate/readme.md

 ```
 tsc --watch
 ```
-and after you:
+Then, open a new terminal and
 ```
 cd src
 ```
-you can run
+then run this whenever you made some changes to the typescript and want to run the transpiled js
 ```
 node index.js
 ```
-whenever you made some changes to the typescript and want to run the transpiled js.

 # Usage
 ## Command handler